Mammoth Hot Springs, Yellowstone National Park, USA.

 Over thousands of years they have formed terraces called travertins formations.

-This hydrothermal site is located less than half a mile from Albright Visitors Center, on the Grand Loop Drive which bypasses the site.
+This hydrothermal site is located less than half a mile from Albright Visitors Center, on the Grand Loop Drive that bypasses the site.
 Several parking areas have been set up along the road for easy access to the major formations.

 Mammoth Hot Springs includes 3 large terraces, the Upper and Lower terraces and Main terrace.